mike-jung/ubiaccess-framework/README.md

   * http://localhost:7001/tiger/hello

-@RequestMapping annotation can have the following attributes.R
+@RequestMapping annotation can have the following attributes.

-  * path    Request path
+  * path : Request path
-  * method  Request method such as get, post
+  * method : Request method such as get, post
-            If not set, 'get,post' is default and it means GET and POST methods are set.
+             Default value is 'get,post' and it means GET and POST methods are set.

-Other examples for annotation for controllers are as follows:
+@Controller annotation can be set for class level configuration for setting base URI Examples for @Controller annotation are as follows:

-  * controllers/dog-controller.js    annotation for class can be set for base information for request path
+  * controllers/dog-controller.js    annotation for class can be set for base URI of request path

 ```js
 // dog-controller.js